sfigg/commercialization-public/docset/customize/mdm/policy-configuration-service-provider.md

 <p style="margin-left: 20px">Specifies whether to turn off all Windows spotlight features at once.
 If you enable this policy setting, Windows spotlight on lock screen, Windows Tips, Microsoft consumer features and other related features will be turned off.
 You should enable this policy setting if your goal is to minimize network traffic from target devices.
 If you disable or do not configure this policy setting, Windows spotlight features are allowed and may be controlled individually using their corresponding policy settings.

 <p style="margin-left: 20px">The following list shows the supported values:

+-   0 – Not allowed.
+-   1 (default) – Allowed.

+<p style="margin-left: 20px">Most restricted value is 0.

+<a href="" id="experience-allowwindowsspotlightonactioncenter"></a>**Experience/AllowWindowsSpotlightOnActionCenter**

+<p style="margin-left: 20px">This policy allows administrators to prevent Windows Spotlight notifications from being displayed in the Action Center.
+If you enable this policy, Windows Spotlight notifications will no longer be displayed in the Action Center.
+If you disable or do not configure this policy, Microsoft may display notifications in the Action Center that will suggest apps or features to help users be more productive on Windows.

+<p style="margin-left: 20px">The following list shows the supported values:

+-   0 – Not allowed.
+-   1 (default) – Allowed.

+<p style="margin-left: 20px">Most restricted value is 0.

+<a href="" id="experience-allowwindowsspotlightwindowswelcomeexperience"></a>**Experience/AllowWindowsSpotlightWindowsWelcomeExperience**

+<p style="margin-left: 20px">This policy setting lets you turn off the Windows Spotlight Windows Welcome experience feature.
+The Windows Welcome experience feature introduces onboard users to Windows; for example, launching Microsoft Edge with a web page that highlights new features.
+If you enable this policy, the Windows Welcome Experience will no longer be displayed when there are updates and changes to Windows and its apps.
+If you disable or do not configure this policy, the Windows Welcome Experience will be launched to inform onboard users about what's new, changed, and suggested.

+<p style="margin-left: 20px">The following list shows the supported values: